ncpr1996/blogs_backup/clxa56a3a000209le7z1z3gyq.md

 ## What is an Elastic IP?

-An Elastic IP is a static IPv4 address designed for dynamic cloud computing in Amazon Web Services (AWS).
-Unlike regular IP addresses, which can change if you restart your instance, an Elastic IP remains constant, allowing you to maintain a stable IP address for your AWS resources.
-This feature is particularly useful for applications that require a fixed IP for consistent communication.
+A static IPv4 address created specifically for dynamic cloud computing in Amazon Web Services (AWS) is called an elastic IP.
+An Elastic IP stays constant, in comparison to ordinary IP addresses, which can change if you restart your instance.
+This means you can keep your AWS resources IP address constant.
+Applications that depend on a fixed IP address for reliable communication will find this functionality especially helpful.

 ## **Key Features of Elastic IP**

-* **Static IP Address :** Remains unchanged, even if you stop and start your instance
+* **Static IP Address :** Stays the same even when you restart and stop your instance.

-* **Flexibility:** Easily reassign the Elastic IP to another instance within the same AWS region.
+* **Flexibility:** Transfer the Elastic IP to a different instance in the same AWS region with ease.

-* **Fault-Tolerance** : If an instance becomes unavailable, you can quickly remap the Elastic IP to a standby instance.
+* **Fault-Tolerance** : You can rapidly remap the Elastic IP to a standby instance in the event that an instance becomes unavailable.

-* **Reverse DNS** : Supports reverse DNS, making it easier to manage email delivery and other services.
+* **Reverse DNS** : Enables reverse DNS support, which simplifies the management of email delivery and other services.

-* **Cost Management** : You only pay for the Elastic IP when it is not associated with an instance, encouraging efficient use.
+* **Cost Management** : Elastic IP is only billed when it is not linked to an instance, which promotes economical use.

 ## How Elastic IP Works

-* Elastic IPs work by associating a static IP address with your AWS instance.
+* A static IP address is linked to your AWS instance in order for elasticity IPs to function.

-* When you allocate an Elastic IP, AWS reserves the IP address for your account.

-* You can then associate this Elastic IP with any of your instances within the same region.
+* Your account's IP address is reserved by AWS when you provide an Elastic IP.

-* You can then associate this Elastic IP with any of your instances within the same region.
+* After that, you can link any of your instances that are located in the same area to this Elastic IP.

 ## Creating an Elastic IP